 Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which depreciation exceeded capital outlay during the year.
+This is the amount by which capital outlay exceeded depreciation during the year.